Heat Pump and HVAC Leasing: Cost, Benefits, and Savings

 Will leasing a heat pump save me money?

-Leasing a new energy-efficient heat pump can reduce your energy bills compared to your old system.
+Leasing a new energy-efficient heat pump can reduce your energy bills compared to your old HVAC system.
 Whether you’ll save or how much will depend on the system you’re replacing, your lease payments, your local energy prices, and your eligibility for incentives.

 What does a heat pump typically cost?